Director

 Who cares if he had a wild side?
 Who cares that a rich celebrity loved women?
 Who cares if women loved him?

-Yet, the amazing acting, talented cast of stars who are in this together to pay homage to the comedian of all comedians, the set design, and the respect the movie contains is well done.
+Yet, the amazing acting, talented cast of stars who are in this together to pay homage to the comedian of all comedians, the set design, and the respect this movie contains is well done.
 To depict Chaplin's entire life is a bold feat.
 The effort alone deserves appreciation.

 No comments: